bbzorba/ESP32-Sensor-Applications/README.md

     make monitor    # Opens the serial monitor make menuconfig # Opens the configuration menu

-This Makefile is a convenient wrapper for PowerShell users on Windows, but you can always use the standard `idf.py` commands directly if you prefer.
+This Makefile is a convenient wrapper for both PowerShell (Windows) and bash/zsh (MacOS) users, but you can always use the standard `idf.py` commands directly if you prefer.

 **Note:**